voicegain/platform/ANNOUNCE.md

 * #49: add nonSpeakingParticipants to /asr/meeting API
 * #50: change in allowed format for Labels
 * #51: new GET /spec API

-### Minor release 1.61.0 is scheduled for 8/17/2022 between 6:30pm and 10:30pm CST

-This release includes a major overhaul of the Transcribe App:
-* Transcribe App now supports Zoom Meeting Assistant App which can submit all your local Zoom Meeting recordings for transcription to the Transcribe App.
-* New Transcript Detail display that no longer requires paging and supports transcript from overlapping speech.
-* Transcribe App is now available on Edge - this way you can deploy it to all users in an Enterprise and keep all your confidential data local.

-Other minor changes include:
-* Decrease playout of the Telephony Bot prompts.
-Latency of actions following a prompt has been reduced by about 800ms.
-* Built-in number grammar has a fix for a minor issue.

-This release includes improved offline speech-recognition model with about 1.5% improvement in accuracy.

 **Backwards incompatibility:**